 Optional extra prescribed on it's own

-Any necessary endorsements should be next to the appropriate item; as the forms may be referred back for any missing information.
+Any endorsements must be next to the appropriate item.
+The forms may be referred back is any information is missing.

 Optional extra not specified by the prescriber

-Any optional extras must be specifically ordered by the prescriber otherwise they will not be reimbursed.
+Any optional extras must be specifically ordered by the prescriber.
+You cannot endorse the optional extra.